Soft Dice Confidence: A Near-Optimal Confidence Estimator for Selective Prediction in Semantic Segmentation: Experiments with Medical Imaging Data

 \subsection{Experiments with tunable confidence estimators}

 We now compare the SDC against tunable confidence estimators.
 Following \citet{cattelan_how_2023}, we simulate a realistic scenario where we have a single dataset that must serve as both a tuning set (for training confidence score functions) and a test set (for evaluation).
 In our experiments, we randomly partition the reserved test data into a tuning set and a new test set.
 For the tunable baseline, we use AEF, which predicts segmentation performance by leveraging automatically extracted features.
 Consistent with \citet{jungo_analyzing_2020}, we follow a similar approach but increase the number of estimators in the random forest from 10 to 100 to improve predictive performance.
-Additionally, we propose a combination of AEF with SDC as an additional feature, referred to as AEF+SDC.
+Additionally, we propose a combination of AEF with SDC as an additional feature, referred to as AEF+SDC. \new{Finally, we also include PLA* as a tunable confidence estimator.
+In this case, the tuning set is used to select the optimal patch size from a grid ranging from 1 to 200, with finer increments for smaller patches, based on the configuration that yields the lowest AURC.
+The selected patch size is then applied to compute the results on the test set.}

 To quantify the impact of tuning set size, we vary the proportion of data allocated to training the confidence score functions, from as few as 2 images up to half of the dataset, and measure the resulting test AURC.
 For each split, we repeat the random partitioning 50 times and report mean and one standard deviation (as a solid curve and a shaded region, respectively).
 We also include the Random and Oracle references, as the upper and lower dashed lines, respectively.